BillJr99/Ursinus-CS376/_pages/Projects/proj-booting.md

 * `cd ~/linux-2.6.22.19`
 * `make EXTRAVERSION='.19-LASTNAME' -j8`

+### Working within the Virtual Machine

 If you are working within the virtual machine, install your kernel like this:
 * `su`
 * `make install`
 * `update-grub`
 * `reboot`

-If you are passing the `kernel` parameter from outside the virtual machine, you can do so now.

-When the kernel reboots, arrow down to your kernel but don't press enter just yet.
+From within the virtual machine, when the kernel reboots, arrow down to your kernel but don't press enter just yet.
 Press `e` instead to edit the boot parameters.
 Arrow down to the bottom line and to the far right of that line.
 Insert the word `printme` there (with a space after whatever came before).
 Continue booting by pressing `Control-X`.
 Note that you'll normally be able to simply press enter to boot your kernel, since we won't do much with boot parameters from here on out.

+### Working outside the Virtual Machine

+If you are passing the `kernel` parameter from outside the virtual machine, you can do so now, and you can set the `printme` parameter by adding it inside the quotes of the `append` parameter you pass to `qemu` or `kvm`.

 ### Step 3 - Verifying the Results